20 million historical artifacts destroyed in Brazil National Museum fire

 The conflagration began once the museum was closed and Reuters reports that the cause of the blaze is yet to be determined.
 As of writing, no deaths or injuries have been reported.

-More than 20 million items are stored within the museum's collection, including the fossilized remains of "Luzia", the oldest human fossil found in Brazil.
+More than 20 million items are stored within the museum's collection, including the 12,000 year old fossilized remains of "Luzia", the oldest human fossil found in Brazil.
 Another priceless artifact, a 5.5-ton meteorite discovered in Brazil in 1784, was also housed within the museum.

-Brazilian President Michael Temer tweeted on Sunday evening that it was "a sad day for all Brazilians".

-At this stage, it's unclear what has been lost in the fire but Marina Amaral, a Brazilian historical colorist, quoted the museum's director on Twitter explaining that the 200-year-old historical archive was "totally destroyed" and "there is nothing left".
+At this stage, it's unclear exactly what has been lost in the fire but Marina Amaral, a Brazilian historical colorist, quoted the museum's director on Twitter explaining that the 200-year-old historical archive was "totally destroyed" and "there is nothing left".
+The Guardian reported that some of the historical archives are believed to have been stored in another building.

 Amaral also posted images and video of the blaze to Twitter late Sunday evening.